evgenyneu/moa/README.md

 imageView.moa.url = "http://evgenii.com/ant.jpg"
 ```

-The closure will be called asynchronously after download has been complete and before the image
+The closure will be called asynchronously after download finishes and before the image
 is assigned to the image view.
 The closure's return value is an image that is used in the
 image view.
 No image will be shown if the return value is nil.